Nicolas Hulot

 Nicolas Jacques André Hulot ([nikɔla ʒak ɑ̃dʁe ylo]; born 30 April 1955) is a French journalist and environmental activist.
 He is the founder and honorary president of the Nicolas Hulot Foundation, an environmental group established in 1990.

 Hulot ran as a candidate in the primary for the Europe Ecology – The Greens (EELV) party in 2011, but lost to Eva Joly in the second round.
 He declined offers to be a government minister for Jacques Chirac, Nicolas Sarkozy and François Hollande, but in May 2017, he agreed to serve under Emmanuel Macron and was appointed Minister of Ecological and Solidary Transition in the first government of Prime Minister Édouard Philippe.
 In August 2018, he announced his resignation from the Second Philippe government, citing policy disagreements and leadership issues.

 Hulot is an officer in the Legion of Honour and a knight in the Ordre des Arts et des Lettres.
+In 2021, he announced his retirement from public life in response to a documentary outlining a series of sexual assault allegations against him.

 Early life

-Hulot was born 30 April 1955 in Lille, France, to Monique Marguerite Marie Hulot (née Moulun), a pharmaceutical sales representative, and Philippe Marie Joseph Hulot, a gold miner in Venezuela.
+Hulot was born 30 April 1955 in Lille to Monique Marguerite Marie Hulot (née Moulun), a pharmaceutical sales representative, and Philippe Marie Joseph Hulot, a gold miner in Venezuela.
 Hulot had one brother, Gonzaga, and a sister, Beatrice.

 Hulot's father Philippe died when Hulot was fifteen years old.
 Gonzaga Hulot committed suicide on 24 December 1974 when Hulot was 19 years old.

 Hulot took up rallying as a hobby when he was growing up and took part in the 1980 Dakar Rally, though he didn't finish the race due to difficulties with his vehicle.